betaflight/betaflight/docs/development/CodingStyle.md

 Closing braces shall be but on the line after the last statement in the block.

-If it is followed by an "else" or "else if" that shall be on the same line, again with the opening brace on the same line.
+If it is followed by an `else` or `else if` that shall be on the same line, again with the opening brace on the same line.

-A single statement after an "if" or an "else" may omit the "unnecessary" braces only when ALL conditional branches have single statements AND you have strong reason to know it will always be that way.
+A single statement after an `if` or an `else` may omit the "unnecessary" braces only when ALL conditional branches have single statements AND you have strong reason to know it will always be that way.

 If in doubt, do not omit such "unnecessary" braces.
-(Adding a statement to a branch will brake the logic if the braces are forgotten and otherwise make the PR longer).
+(Adding a statement to a branch will break the logic if the braces are forgotten and otherwise make the PR longer).

 ##Spaces
 Use a space after (most) keywords.
 The notable exceptions are sizeof, typeof, alignof, and __attribute__, which look somewhat like functions (and are usually used with parentheses).